United Kingdom profile - Media

 Once-dominant terrestrial TV networks face strong competition from digital satellite and cable, which offer hundreds of channels, and digital terrestrial TV (DTT), which carries a smaller number of mainly free-to-air channels.
 Terrestrial digital radio (DAB) has had a slower start.
 In a rapidly-changing digital world, British media providers are reaching out to online audiences.

-In 2012, a judge-led inquiry into journalistic ethics recommended a new system of self-regulation for the press, backed by legislation.
-The inquiry followed a phone-hacking scandal at a News Corporation-owned title.
+In 2012, a judge-led inquiry recommended a new system of self-regulation for the press, backed by legislation.
+The inquiry followed a phone-hacking scandal at a News Corp title.

-The main political parties subsequently agreed to set up a watchdog with powers to impose heavy fines on newspapers and force them to publish corrections.
-The new system would be backed by a Royal Charter, rather than by law.
-Critics said any state involvement in press regulation could jeopardise free speech.
+Politicians agreed to set up a new watchdog with powers to impose heavy fines and force newspapers to publish corrections.
+In 2013, the new system was backed by a Royal Charter, rather than by law.

 The BBC is Britain's most popular online news destination.